Best Bluetooth Speaker in 2026: Top Picks for Every Use

 #Best Bluetooth Speaker for Most People: JBL Charge 6

-The Charge 6 is the speaker we recommend first because it does the most things well.
+The Charge 6 is the safest first recommendation because it does the most things well.
 It weighs about 988g and carries IP68 protection.
 A detachable handle doubles as a carry strap or loop.

 Two upgrades stand out this generation.
 The Charge 6 adds lossless audio over USB-C, so you can stream FLAC files from Tidal or Apple Music without Bluetooth compression.
 It also keeps the power bank function that Bose dropped, so the speaker can top up your phone.
-In our testing on a picnic table, the redesigned bumpers kept it from rolling off the edge, and the backlit buttons helped us find the volume control after dark.
+The redesigned bumpers help stabilize it on a table, and the backlit buttons make the volume control easier to find after dark.

 According to SoundGuys’ Charge 6 testing, the speaker swaps the old PartyBoost system for Auracast and survives submersion in 1.5m of water for 30 minutes.
 The Auracast switch makes it future-proof but breaks compatibility with older JBL speakers.